- Home

 2. Employer Support and Endorsement

-Once you have the job offer, the employer works with the provincial government to obtain an endorsement for your application.
-This endorsement confirms that you meet the program requirements and the job offer fits local labour market needs.
+Once you have a job offer, your employer works with the provincial government to obtain an endorsement for your application.
+This confirms that your skills match local labor market needs and validates your job offer.
+The endorsement is essential for applying for permanent residency under the Atlantic Immigration Program.

 3. Submit Your Permanent Residency Application